 730. Quarantine Pens.

-A quarantine pen or pens shall be provided at all public livestock markets and such pens used only to hold animals that have reacted to the brucellosis or tuberculosis test or animals affected with, or suspected of being affected with a contagious or infectious disease, epithelioma of the eye, or lump jaw.
+A quarantine pen or pens shall be provided at all public livestock markets and such pens used only to hold animals affected with, or suspected of being affected with a contagious or infectious disease.
 The pens shall comply with the following requirements: (3-15-22)

 01. Hard Surface.
 Hard surfaced with concrete or similar impervious material in good repair; and